chudkowsky/howcryptoworksbook/Chapter_12_Governance_and_Token_Economics.md

 #### Stage 3: The Formal Proposal (On-Chain Submission)

-If the consensus check passes with solid support, it is time to make it official.
-Submitting an on-chain governance proposal requires skin in the game: the proposer must have 1M UNI delegated (currently worth nearly $8M) just to create the proposal.
+If the consensus check passes the minimum threshold, it is time to make it official.
+Submitting an on-chain governance proposal requires skin in the game: the proposer must have substantial UNI delegated (currently representing significant value) just to create the proposal.
 This ensures only serious proposals with significant backing make it this far.

 The proposal isn't just text; it includes the actual smart contract code that will execute if the vote passes.
 The proposal specifies everything: exactly which new fee tier will be added, how the factory contracts will be updated, and what happens during the transition period.
 There's no room for ambiguity since the code is the proposal.